deckameron/Ti.Android.Geofence/README.md

 # Events

 These events can only be monitored when your app is in foreground or in background.
-They will never fire when you app you closed because the instance of your application does not exist.
+They will never fire when your app is closed because the instance of your application does not exist.

 |Events                |Description                          |
 |----------------|-------------------------------|